Viana do Castelo-class patrol vessel: Design

-Viana do Castelo was temporarily commissioned with an old 40 mm gun, but the Portuguese navy is acquiring two 30 mm Oto Melara Marlin guns for the first two vessels.
+Viana do Castelo was temporarily commissioned with an old 40 mm gun, but the Portuguese Navy is acquiring two 30 mm Oto Melara Marlin guns for the first two vessels.

 Armament

-Armament consists of a 30 mm Oto Melara Marlin, it replaces one 40 mm L/60 turreted gun in the NRP Viana do Castelo, and four mounts to be armed with 2 x 7.62 mm light machine guns and two 12.7mm M2 Browning as well as two launching systems for MK55 Mod 2 mines.
+Armament consists of a 30 mm Oto Melara Marlin, it replaces one 40 mm L/60 turreted gun in NRP Viana do Castelo, and four mounts to be armed with two 7.62 mm light machine guns and two 12.7 mm M2 Browning as well as two launching systems for MK55 Mod 2 mines.
 The ships are designed to operate automated systems and are equipped with a single Sagem SA Vigy 10 MKIII naval surveillance and observation platform, three water cannons, and two rigid inflatable boats.
 Each ship is capable of accommodating a Super Lynx MK95 light helicopter.

+The third series of the Viana do Castelo class will be armed with one 30 mm Oto Melara Marlin, one Mark 32 torpedo tube, one launching system for MK55 Mod 2 mines, countermeasure launcher, two Protector RWS and various 12.7 mm M2 Brownings.